-- 1. To protect and maintain significant cave resources in accordance with the policies outlined in the Forest Service Directive System and management direction contained in the Forest Plan (CFR 36 Part 290 FS implementation).9 - 2.
-To provide cave related recreational, cultural, educational, and scientific study opportunities that serve public needs (FSM 2356).10 - 3.
+- 1. To protect and maintain significant cave resources in accordance with the policies outlined in the Forest Service Directive System and management direction contained in the Forest Plan (CFR 36 Part 290 FS implementation). - 2.
+To provide cave related recreational, cultural, educational, and scientific study opportunities that serve public needs (FSM 2356). - 3.
 To balance surface resource management and cave use with the protection of significant cave values (FSM 2356). - 4.
 To interpret surface and subsurface geological conditions and processes (such as caves and karst) as they relate to or affect the capability of National Forest System lands to produce renewable and non-renewable resources (FSM 2880).

 A variety of management techniques can be used to protect valuable cave resources.
-These may be used as individual techniques or in different combinations, A description of common management techniques is presented in Appendix F - Cave Management Tools and Techniques.
+These may be used as individual techniques or in different combinations, A description of common management techniques is presented in Error!
+Reference source not found..